Dr. Shah is involved in many scholarly activities e.g. teaching, publications, and group presentations.

-He mentors Physician Assistant students from Elon University during their clinical rotations in neurology.
-He has mentored many mid levels such as, Hillary Tester, PA-C, Elizabeth Ouma and Autumn Konz.
-He served as honorary faculty at Physician Assistant Program, Elon University.
+He mentors Physician Assistant students from Elon University, High Point University, and Wake Forest University during their clinical rotations in neurology.
+He has mentored many mid-levels such as Hillary Tester, PA-C, Elizabeth Ouma, Autumn Konz, Kaitlin Paich, and Glenn Wolfe.
+He served as an honorary faculty at the Physician Assistant Program, at Elon University.

-Many undergraduates come and job shadow Dr. Shah before applying to medical school, PA school etc. to get practical experience of medical profession.
+Many undergraduates come and job shadow Dr. Shah before applying to medical school, PA school, etc. to get practical experience in the medical profession.

-If you are high school student interested in health care as profession or just curious about neuroscience.
-You can shadow Dr. Shah during his work (patient permission will be asked before you can be present in patient room).
+If you are a high school student interested in health care as a profession or just curious about neuroscience.
+You can shadow Dr. Shah during his work (patient permission will be asked before you can be present in the patient room).
 Students can NOT access any patient's personal information.

 Dr. Shah volunteers his time teaching online neuroscience classes to middle

-Dr. Shah has great interest in clinical research.
-His interest was ignited by ICMR's (Indian Council on Medical Research) Short Term Scholarship program during his medical school days.
-He worked as UNC (University of North Carolina) Chapel Hill as research assistant.
-During his residency and fellowship at Medical College of Georgia, he was able to do some small scale research.
+Dr. Shah has a great interest in clinical research.
+His interest was ignited by ICMR's (Indian Council on Medical Research) Short-Term Scholarship program during his medical school days.
+He worked as UNC (University of North Carolina) Chapel Hill as a research assistant.
+During his residency and fellowship at the Medical College of Georgia, he was able to do some small-scale research.

 Here are some papers he published.